 Cllr Ferguson mentioned that there is an upcoming meeting at Maker Heights to advise on the changes and future plans.

-Cllr Kidd advised that Ian Turpitt email received today raised two issues- one was the 2-way section of Garret St from The Halfway House to Pendenhar.
+Cllr Kidd advised that an email from Ian Turpitt received today raised two issues- one was the 2-way section of Garret St from The Halfway House to Pendenhar.

 Action - Cllr Kidd to review Ian Turpitt email and respond on behalf of the Clerk.